Seneca-ICTOER/OSL745/docs/Labs/lab2.md

 sudo usermod -aG libvirt <username>
 ```

-7. **Restart your debhost**.
+7. **Restart your ubuhost**.
 If you fail to do this, you may experience virtualization network problems and issues loading Virtual Machine Manager.

+### left off here

 8. Once you've restarted, confirm your changes took affect by running the following as your regular user (don't use sudo):